subash9860/Flutter-Interview-Questions-with-Answers/README.md

 	The other kind of stream is intended for individual messages that can be handled one at a time.
 This kind of stream can be used for mouse events in a browser, for example.
 You can start listening to such a stream at any time, and you get the events that are fired while you listen.
 More than one listener can listen at the same time, and you can listen again later after canceling a previous subscription.

 41. Explain Navigator Widget and its push/pop functions in Flutter?

-	The next few sections show how to navigate between two routes, using these steps:Create two routes:
+	<br>The next few sections show how to navigate between two routes, using these steps:Create two routes:
 	Navigate to the second route using Navigator.push().
 	Return to the first route using Navigator.pop().